nubenetes/awesome-kubernetes/docs/argo.md

 - [medium.com/everything-full-stack: Deployment Strategies: Argo Rollouts](https://medium.com/everything-full-stack/deployment-strategies-argo-rollouts-1980fc0685e6)
 - [faun.pub: Kubernetes Practice — Automating Blue/Green Deployment with Argo Rollouts](https://faun.pub/kubernetes-practice-automating-blue-green-deployment-with-argo-rollouts-2279aa890c53) In this article, we will learn how to automate Blue/Green Deployment with Argo Rollouts.
 - [infracloud.io: How to Setup Blue Green Deployments with DNS Routing 🌟](https://www.infracloud.io/blogs/blue-green-deployments-dns-routing/) This blog post will teach you how to set up blue-green deployments using Argo Rollouts with DNS routing using **Azure Traffic Manager**
+- [codefresh.io: Progressive delivery for Kubernetes Config Maps using Argo Rollouts](https://codefresh.io/blog/progressive-delivery-for-kubernetes-config-maps-using-argo-rollouts/) In this tutorial, you will learn how to use Argo Rollouts for settings/ConfigMaps using the Kustomize configmap generators.
+This is useful during blue/green deployments where you need a (templated) copy of the ConfigMap.

 ## Argo Workflows